lowRISC/opentitan/doc/ug/install_instructions/index.md

 ## Siemens Questa

-If using Siemens Questa, once a standard installation been completed the following additional steps are required:
-1. Add `QUESTA_HOME` as an environment variable which points to the Questa installation directory.
+Once a standard installation has been completed, add `QUESTA_HOME` as an environment variable which points to the Questa installation directory.
-2. Run `hw/dv/tools/questa/questa_initial_setup.sh`.
-This removes the `"# "` at the start of every transcript line to provide compatibility OpenTitan for log file error checking.

-As of Questa version 21.4 there are some code incompatibilities with the OpenTitan code-base:
+As of Questa version 21.4 there are some code incompatibilities with the OpenTitan code-base.
-* It does not support associative arrays when using class objects as an index.
-Code related to this must be commented out.
-* Clocking and non clocking drive signals cannot be both used in tl_host_driver.sv.
-See issue 9514 for a temporary workaround for this.

-Support cases for both these issues have been raised with Siemens.
-Hopefully they will be fixed in a future release.
+See issue [#9514](https://github.com/lowRISC/opentitan/issues/9514) for the list of issues and temporary workarounds.